aryan-palaskar/Jetson_cv_cuda/README.md

 # Jetson_orin_cv_cuda
-build opencv 4.5.5 / 4.6.0 etc. with CUDA on Jetson Orin dev kit
+build opencv 4.10.0 with CUDA on Jetson Xavier and Orin dev kit

 The code is developed by Nvidia